sajalverma17/GitBranchDiffer/README.md

 ## Roadmap
 * Currently, GitBranchDiffer is not supported on versions older than Visual Studio 2019 (highly reducing the target audience of the plugin).
 This is mostly because I do not have the ability to test on older versions, and no experience developing Visual Studio plug-ins prior to this.
 Any contributions in this direction are highly appreciated!
-* The plugin is designed for code reviews on .NET, and further improvements are in that direction.
-For example, indicating conflicts in diff inside Visual Studio would be a nice addition.
+* The plugin is designed for code reviews on .NET, and further improvements are expected to be in that direction.
+* Ubiquitous dev-tasks (for example, git-pull before applying GitBranchDiffer filter) are expected to be done by users via existing tools in VS/CLI and are to be kept out of this plugin.
+* General improvements in code quality, eg. test coverage of BranchDiffer.Git library.